BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.0.14 - 07.02.2017 =
+* Added new Filter buddyforms_the_loop_args to manipulate the loop args
+* Fixed a jQuery issue if the taxonomy select was not set to single it was not able to create a new tag.
+* Added strip_tags for the auto generated title title.
+* Better position error message on radiobuttons
+* Enquire jQuery dialog and switch to jQuery dialog for all dialogs
+* Select2 fields have not been responsive.
+Set the css width to auto
+* Try to grab the form slug from the post to support form overwrite and also fallback to default
+* Hook the form to the content why was this comment out?
+* Make sure the form slug is accessible in the global
+* Added a extra check in the e-mail to make sure we not fire any notice

 = 2.0.13 =
 * Add some checks if is object to avoid notice